 Cocoa processing at Trong Duc Cocoa Company Limited, Dinh Quan district. |

-Head of Trung Hoa Cocoa Cooperative (Trang Bom district) Pham Thanh Lap shared that by participating in the cocoa growing and consumption chain, farmers are provided with quality seeds by the enterprise, and technical staff come to the garden to guide farmers in caring for and treating pests and diseases on crops, especially purchasing products at good prices so that farmers can feel secure in sticking with this crop.
+Head of Trung Hoa Cocoa Cooperative (Trang Bom district) Pham Thanh Lap shared that by participating in the cocoa growing and consumption chain, farmers are provided with quality seeds by the enterprise, and have a technical team come to the garden to guide farmers in caring for and treating pests and diseases on crops, especially purchasing products at good prices so that farmers can feel secure in sticking with this crop.

 In addition, cocoa farmers are interested in producing safe products that meet export standards.
-Since implementing the Cocoa CĐL Project, Trong Duc Cocoa Company Limited has supported farmers in producing cocoa that meets UTZ certification - a sustainable farming program worldwide.
-To date, the country has nearly 370 hectares of UTZ certified cocoa.
+Since implementing the Cocoa CĐL Project, Trong Duc Cocoa Company Limited has supported farmers in producing cocoa that is UTZ certified - a sustainable farming program worldwide.
+To date, the whole country has nearly 370 hectares of UTZ certified cocoa.
 Of which, Dong Nai is the leading locality and has the largest UTZ certified cocoa area in the country with more than 200 hectares.
 This is also the reason why Dong Nai cocoa is highly appreciated by the world market for its quality and flavor.

 Binh Nguyen